 feature highlight of entertainment stage hypnosis.

-Another similarity with alcohol is
+Another close similarity with alcohol is

-hypnotic amnesia is also possible.
-It is possible to have a
+absolutely possible to have a

 subject do things under hypnosis without ever remembering doing them.